 filter:twimg | Only native X images (pic.twitter.com links). |

-filter:videos | All video types: native X video, YouTube embeds, etc. |
+filter:videos | All video types: native X video, YouTube embeds, and so on. |

 filter:native_video | Only X-owned video (native uploads, legacy Vine, legacy Periscope). |